mgark/lock-free-queues/README.md

 Fairly generic lock-free templated lock-free implemenation for SPSC, MPMC, MPSC, SCMP.
 The idea is to provide the same interface for all of those queue and allow multiple complile-time options to tune them for real scenarios.
 Also sequential publishing is supported for multi-producer scenario with a compile time flag.

+# Requirements

-Requires at least C++20 to work and gcc - got issues with aggregate initializaiton on clang (would address later)
+- at least C++20 to work and gcc - got issues with aggregate initializaiton on clang (would address later)
+- CMake

 # Features